 Parking located at Happy Days Lodge, 500 West Streetsboro Road, Peninsula 44264 (81° 30.499' W) (41° 13.859' N).

 The Haskell Run Trail makes a short loop, beginning and ending near Happy Days Lodge.
 Parking is located across the road from Happy Days Lodge on the north side of Rt.
 303. The trailhead is located at the southeast corner of the parking lot directly adjacent to the lodge.
 The trail begins near the Mater Dolorosa cemetery, a small Irish Catholic cemetery established in 1869, and winds down a wooded ravine to Haskell Run.
 Squirrels, frogs, salamanders, songbirds, and other animals can be observed living in this creek valley.
 After crossing the creek twice on wooden bridges, it climbs out of the ravine again, ending in the field west of Happy Days Lodge.
 While hiking this trail, you may wish to extend your hike to include a visit to the nearby Ledges Trail.

 Tree Farm Trail (2.75 miles; 1.5 hours)

 Parking located at 2075 Major Road, Peninsula 44264 (81° 34.130' W) (41° 14.014' N).

-The Tree Farm Trail, accessed via the Horseshoe Pond trailhead, is located off Major Road.
+The Tree Farm Trail, accessed via the Horseshoe Pond Trailhead, is located off Major Road.
 This trail loops through gently rolling woodlands, beginning and ending near Horseshoe Pond.
 The trail begins at the northeast edge of the trailhead parking lot, passing through stands of hardwoods, evergreens, and a large open field area adjacent to the Bishop family Christmas tree farm.
 The Tree Farm Trail wanders through a portion of the Christmas tree farm that the park acquired.
 (Please respect the private property lines when walking along this portion of the trail.)
 Wildlife is plentiful in this area, with sightings of deer, fox, coyotes, and numerous songbirds possible.
 For those who like to fish, the nearby Horseshoe Pond provides a fully accessible fishing pier, and is a popular bass and bluegill fishing pond.
-For more information about fishing within Cuyahoga Valley National Park, click here.
+Visit our fishing page for more information about fishing in the national park.
 Along with restroom facilities, there is also a picnic pavillion provided at this location, with tables and grills.